TEL AVIV (JTA) — A couple weeks ago, Adam Atkins didn’t even know Israel had a baseball team.

 But since the squad started winning games last week in the World Baseball Classic, he has become a fan.
-Atkins and his friends wanted team caps, but were frustrated to discover they were sold out online.
+Atkins and his friends wanted to buy the caps they saw the players wearing on the field, but were frustrated to discover they were sold out online.

 “The only thing available was a youth size, and I considered if my head was small enough to fit!
 That’s how bad I want a hat,” Atkins, a 33-year-old renewable energy consultant based in New York, told JTA.
 Israeli baseball “is definitely in the air.”